IyadKhuder/Regression/README.md

 IV.
 Random Forest Regression

+I've made this part available in two versions:

+In version 1.0, you don't need to worry about the dataset, because it's hosted on my Google Drive and made public.
+It's then imported using the necessary code and importing the relevant libraries.
+On the other hand, in v.1.1 the dataset needs to be hosted on your Google Drive, and therefore you should upload it on your Google Drive and then connect to it using the necessary code.

-In this 1.1 version, the dataset is to be hosted on the user's Google Drive, and therefore he/she should upload it on their Google Drive and then connect to it as follows:
+In version 1.1, the dataset is to be hosted on the user's Google Drive, and therefore he/she should upload it on their Google Drive and then connect to it as follows:
 - Get the CSV file (attached herewith) and upload it to your Google Drive.
 - Open the notebook file in  Google Colab
 - Run the notebook cell that connects to your Google account